floooh/yakc/web/p035_helloworld.md

 5
 ~~~

-In FORTH, the it looks like this:
+In FORTH it looks like this:

 ~~~
 3 2 + . [press Enter] 5 OK